-Hindmost foot: The foot nearest a team's own goal line in a scrum, ruck or maul.
+Hindmost: Nearest a team's own goal line.

 Holding the ball: Being in possession of the ball in the hand or hands or in the arm or arms.

 In-goal: The area between the goal line and dead-ball line, and between the touch-in-goal lines.
 It includes the goal line but not the dead-ball line or the touch-in-goal lines.
 The goal posts and their surrounding padding are located in in-goal.